Professor Daryl O'Connor

 - Website: Laboratory for Stress and Health Research (STARlab) | Twitter | LinkedIn | Researchgate | ORCID

 Daryl O'Connor is Professor of Psychology, University of Leeds.
 He completed his PhD at the Department of Psychology, University of Liverpool and then took up a World Health Organisation funded post-doctoral position at the Department of Endocrinology, Manchester Royal Infirmary (University of Manchester).
-In September 2000, he joined the School of Psychology, the University of Leeds as a Lecturer, later becoming Senior Lecturer and then Professor of Psychology.
+Next he joined the School of Psychology, the University of Leeds as a Lecturer, later becoming Senior Lecturer and then Professor of Psychology.
 Daryl was Deputy Head of the School between 2006 and 2011.
-Daryl is the Past Chair of the British Psychological Society’s (BPS) Research Board (2015-2021), Past Convenor of the European Federation of Psychology Associations (EFPA) Board of Scientific Affairs (2017-2021) and was a Trustee of the BPS.
-He is also a past Chair of the BPS Division of Health Psychology and the BPS Psychobiology Section and, together with Mark Conner, he is currently joint Editor-in-Chief of the journal Psychology & Health between 2011 and 2019.
+Daryl is the Past Chair of the British Psychological Society’s (BPS) Research Board (2015-2021), Past Convenor of the European Federation of Psychology Associations (EFPA) Board of Scientific Affairs (2017-2021) and was a Trustee of the BPS (2015-2021).
+He is also a past Chair of the BPS Division of Health Psychology and the BPS Psychobiology Section and, together with Mark Conner, he was joint Editor-in-Chief of the journal Psychology & Health between 2011 and 2019.
 In 2021, he became Editor-in-Chief at Cogent Psychology.
 He is also on the editorial board of the International Journal of Behavioral Medicine, Annals of Behavioral Medicine, Journal of Behavioral Medicine and Stress and Health and is a member of the editorial committee for Annual Review of Psychology.
 In 2011, Daryl was elected a Fellow of the Academy of Social Sciences, in 2014 he was elected a Fellow of the Royal Society of Arts and in 2015, he was elected a Distinguished International Affiliate of the American Psychological Association's Division 38 (Health Psychology).
-In 2017 he was elected Fellow to the Academy of Behavioral Medicine Research and in 2019, he was appointed Fellow of the European Health Psychology Society.
+In 2017 he was elected Fellow to the Academy of Behavioral Medicine Research and in 2019, he became a Fellow of the European Health Psychology Society.
 In 2021, Daryl was elected Honorary Life Member of the British Psychological Society.